liulu112601/Prototype-Propagation-Net/README.md

 # Prototype-Propagation-Networks
-This is the official code for Prototype Propagation Networks (PPN) forWeakly-supervised Few-shot Learning on Category Graph
+This is the official code for IJCAI 2019 Paper: Prototype Propagation Networks (PPN) for Weakly-supervised Few-shot Learning on Category Graph